Darsh1907/Remote-Backup-using-Socket-Programming/README.md

 ## Overview

-Remote Backup is a simple Python-based system designed to facilitate the automated backup of files from a client machine to a remote server.
-This project aims to provide users with a straightforward solution for ensuring data safety by automating the backup process.
+Remote Backup is a simple Python-based system designed to facilitate the backup of files from a client machine to a remote server.

 ## Features